donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_3/exercise.md

 ## Task 3: qsubfeval

 An alternative way of running MATLAB functions in batch is to use the `qsubfeval` function.
-In fact, `qsubfeval` is the underlying function called by the `qsubcellfun` function we have exercised.
+In fact, `qsubfeval` is the underlying function called by the `qsubcellfun` for creating and submitting each individual job.

-The following steps will show you how to run the same `randn_aft_t` function using `qsubfeval`.
+Following the steps below to run the same `randn_aft_t` function using `qsubfeval`.

 1. Start matlab interactive session with the command